corinnem123/Final/README.md

-Run the game by clicking index.html code in code folder!
+Run the game by clicking index.html in the final folder. code in code folder!